guillainbisimwa/Splasheroo-doc/source/includes/main.md

 }
 ```

-This endpoint will fecth a single service.
+This endpoint will fecth a single bankCard.

 ### HTTP Request